shikokuchuo/nanonext/README.md

-Serves as a concurrency framework for distributed computing, utilising ‘aio’ objects which resolve automatically upon completion of asynchronous operations, and synchronisation primitives allowing R execution to wait upon concurrent messaging threads.
+Serves as a concurrency framework for distributed computing, utilising ‘aio’ objects which resolve automatically upon completion of asynchronous operations, and synchronisation primitives allowing R to wait upon concurrent messaging threads.

 Intrinsically supports intra and inter-process communications, TCP, WebSocket and secure TLS transports.

 Designed for performance and reliability, the NNG library is written in C and [`nanonext`](https://doi.org/10.5281/zenodo.7903429) is a lightweight zero-dependency wrapper.

 Provides the interface for code and processes to communicate with each other - receive data generated in Python, perform analysis in R, and send results to a C++ program – all on the same computer or on networks spanning the globe.

 Implemented scalability protocols: